|

 the County School for Girls and was evacuated with them.

-Her bicycle was crushed against a wall at Caerleon by a
+Her bicycle was crushed against a wall of a house at Caerleon by a

 Gwent Hospital, Newport.
 She was 38.